atcoder-cli

 The file name of the program file will be “A.cpp” if the task is problem A.

-To get detailed information about format strings, use acc format -h
+To get detailed information about format strings, use acc format -h.

-"submit"
+"submit" (required)

 "submit": string